Responsible emitters of facilities that exceed or expect to exceed their baselines must manage their excess emissions.

 Apply for an exemption

-Safeguard facilities may apply for an exemption if they're likely to exceed their baselines as a direct result of:
+Responsible emitters may apply for an exemption if their facility is likely to exceed its baselines as a direct result of:

 • a natural disaster